OXID-eSales/oxideshop-user-documentation/installation/new-installation/running-setup.rst

 :guilabel:`Directory for temporary data` |br|
 Names the directory where the shop's temporary files, e.g. for Smarty or SEO cache, are stored.

-You will also need to enter the administrator's email address and password.
+You will also need to enter the administrator's e-mail address and password.
 You can use this data to log in to the Admin panel after the setup has been completed.
 Make sure to keep this login data in a safe place.

 |schritt| License
 -----------------
 This is where shop owners with Enterprise or Professional Edition can enter the license key they received when they purchased OXID eShop.
-The license key can be found on the receipt sent to you by email.
+The license key can be found on the receipt sent to you by e-mail.
 Next, click on :guilabel:`Save license key`.

 |schritt| Finish
 ----------------